 The Kite Choir is an ensemble of custom-made kites and sound instruments that builds upon traditions of singing kites.
 The sound instruments in these existing traditions are carried aloft by the kites they are attached to, as the voice-box of an assemblage brought to life by the wind.
 The Kite Choir instead utilizes the reel and entire tow-line of the kite as the sites of instrumentation, to promote a collaborative chain of agency between atmosphere and pilot/performer.
 It functions as a regime of perception, an aesthetic practice of attunement with the atmosphere.

 The instruments developed so far include ribbon tow-lines attached to contact mics and portable mini-amps; tin-can resonator reels; acoustic and electric “hurdy-gurdy” reels of various sizes and materials.
 The score for the choir, written by the electroacoustic musician and composer Paula Matthusen, provides a set of instructions contingent upon varying aeolian, climatic, temporal, and psychological conditions.
 This score is printed as decks of “playing cards,” based on flag signaling systems.
-The videos included here are some of the “soundings” in the ongoing development of the project.
+The videos below are some of the “soundings” in the ongoing development of the project, and more can be found at the links at the bottom of the page.

 Polyester ribbon, brass/aluminum/wood/steel plates, piezoelectric pickups, recorder or preamp +/- miniamp.
 2019-2021.

 Rosined fishing line, modified fishing reel, guitar string or music wire, wood frames, made and found soundboxes +/- piezoelectric or electromagnetic pickups, and mini-amps.
 2018-2020.

 Fishing line, fishing reels modified with rosined acrylic lip, wood bridges, found resonators +/- piezoelectric pickups.
 2018.